RozninPotrick/Rose-Project/README.md

 ## Page Object

-All the methods are written in page object class.
+All the codes are written in page object class to make it organised.

 ## Utilities

-It holds all Constant Utils eg.
+It holds all Constant Utils eg. Base Url,Browser name and Type.

 ## TestRunner Class

-In the TestRunner Class, You run the test and Generate report
+In the TestRunner Class, You run the test and Generate report.

 ## Generate the Report

+To generate the Report, In intellij right click on cucumber.html-> open in -> Browser -> Chrome